t18d/attested-conjectures/docs/des-noms-latins.md

 as his career progressed, the name ‘Ascensius’ appeared less frequently, and ‘Badius’ was used more often.
 ([White](https://archive.org/details/jodocusbadiusasc0000whit/))

+## Martín Del Río
+A marginal note to a copy of Rosweyde’s _Life_, held in the Plantin-Moretus Museum, says that ‘among serious-minded men in Spain, there was disagreement about whether the names Delrio and Delrío were one and the same or different, a doubt which caused the change of names,’ i.e. from Del Rio to Del Río.
+(Maxwell-Stuart and Valverde)

 ## Conrad Gessner
 … we see a consistent pattern throughout Gessner's life of writing his and his